 Chronic stress can have a toll on your looks, so it’s important to take some steps to chill out!
 Here are some things you can do when you start feeling the pressure:

+Everyone needs a little “me” time.
 Not only will this help you relax, but you will be beautifying at the same time!
-Many spas offer massages specifically designed to relieve stress.
-Aromatherapy can be a great option to help you relax; lavender in particular is supposed to have a calming effect.
+Aromatherapy can be a great option to help you relax; lavender, in particular, can have a calming effect.

-Spend time with loved ones doing the things you really love to do.
-Maybe it’s connecting through conversation, doing something active, or taking up a new hobby.
+Connect with family members or a friend that you haven’t talked to in a while.
 Time flies when you are doing something you love, enough to the point where your mind won’t be focused on whatever is stressing you out.

 The mind-body connection is a powerful one.
 Many yoga practitioners will tell you that they believe it’s one of the best ways to relieve stress.
 If the idea of bending your body doesn’t appeal to you, meditation is a great option to calm your mind.
 Deep, controlled breathing is a great way to calm down after a stressful day.